raiment-studios/monorepo/source/projects/worldbuilding/rulebook/200-world.md

 Kestrel is a strange anomaly in this pattern: individual android-like artificial intelligences (know as a Aneides) is a idea of fiction in modern Galthea.
 That Kestrel exists is difficult to explain.

 It is said in some incarnations of Galthea, there may be other Aneides - but they lack of stability and skewed intelligences may hint at why Kestrel is so rare.

+## Dragons, trolls, unicorns, etc.

+Mythical creatures do exist in the world of Galthea, but they are rare products of the maelstrom.
+The maelstrom can create the _seemingly impossible_ as long as it is not provably impossible.
+Whether the maelstrom itself has a form of intelligence is unknown, but it somehow gravitates toward forms of complexity and information instrinsic to intelligence and at time mimics the imagination of that which is consumes...